lcfyi/jssh/README.md

 This is useful if you want to print things to the terminal before the login prompt.
 Otherwise, the other prints should be handled in `termProps`.

+Additional commands should only use `writeln()` to print to the output.
+Otherwise, commands should be one and done, and do not require any additional input (this could change in the future).

 # termProps